ja-der/LaunchPad/README.md

 ## Note

 This start page is based on the dawn repository, which has even more functionality.
-I modified the dot files and functionalities to fit my style and preferences.
+I only modified the dot files to fit my style and preferences.

 ## Preview